 After deciding to try the C-41 process on my own and being ok with having more bottles filled with chemicals at home I went on and just bought a Tetenal c-41 kit.
 The instructions in it are pretty clear and it turned out, except higher temperatures, the process is not that much different to black and white.
 But what could go wrong compared to dropping it off in a discounter and not knowing if your film is going to make it back at all?!?!

 So I just ran with it and wanted to shoot portraits as I had some Kodak Portra 400 in my fridge, waiting to be shot.
 Now to find a subject.

-Why I Don’t Get To Shoot As Much As I Like
+Why I Don’t Get to Shoot as Much as I Like

 I had loaded up my camera and still did not decide on what to shoot.
-As I get quite some requests of people asking if I would shoot them (most of them I have to turn down due to time management and other than that I can be very picky) I reached out to one or two people I recently talked about getting together and to take some pictures.
+As I get quite some requests of people asking if I would shoot them (most of them I must turn down due to time management and other than that I can be very picky) I reached out to one or two people I recently talked about getting together and to take some pictures.

-As I mentioned before, I can be really, really picky when it comes to doing TFP shoots.
+As I mentioned before, I can be really, really fussy when it comes to doing TFP shoots.
 One reason is that I have quite a full plate to deal with: running a little retouching studio is just one of many things to take care of.
 Then, over time I felt people do not really appreciate putting in time and effort in photography projects and, over time, I got quite frustrated with it so I really did not do any personal projects for about one full year.
-I still am not keen on doing it if I do not have a reason to test something or if I do not like the idea and setting I would throw myself into.
+I still am not keen on doing it if I do not have a reason to test something or if I do not like the idea and setting, I would throw myself into.